yibo-geomatique/dashboard/Processes/DataPreProcessing/Readme.md

-# Process : GetBdTopoBuildingData(for Strasbourg and Toulouse)
+# Process: GetBdTopoBuildingData (for Strasbourg and Toulouse)

-## Step 1: Download topographic data from geoservice web
+## Step 1: Download Topographic Data from Geoservice Web
-The data download was carried out taking into account specific delimitations, thus ensuring that the collected information is relevant and tailored to the objective of our study.
-* Nous avaons téléchargé pour 2011 et 2021 les données Bdtopo des départements qui correspondaient à l'isochrone établi à partir du centre de Strasbourg et de Toulouse.
+We downloaded the BdTopo data for 2011 and 2021, focusing on the departments within the isochrone area, which is 45 minutes by car from the centers of Strasbourg and Toulouse.
+This approach ensured that the data was highly relevant to our study's specific geographical focus.

-## Step 2: Nettoyage et Fusion des Données
+## Step 2: Data Cleaning and Merging
 * Program: QGIS
-* Fusion des couches des départements correspondants aux isochrones
-* Selection des données représentants les bâtiments pour chaque date
+* We combined the layers from different departments that fall within the isochrones to create a comprehensive dataset.
+* We specifically targeted building data, filtering out irrelevant information to focus on the structural changes over the years.

-## Step 3: Intersect Buildings layers with isochrones
+## Step 3: Intersect Building Layers with Isochrones
 * Program: QGIS
-* Selection par localisation avec les bâtiments qui intersectent avec les isochrones
+* We used spatial analysis tools in QGIS to intersect the building layers with the isochrones.
+* This step helped in refining the dataset to include only buildings within our defined study area, enhancing the accuracy of our subsequent analyses.

+## Step 4: Final Data Layer Access
+* The final data layers for each city, post-processing, are stored on the Subdense FTP server.
+* These layers can be found in the `Bdtopo_Dataset` directory.
+* This centralized storage allows for easy access and retrieval of the processed data for further analysis or application.